Welcome to today's edition of the Rush 24-7 podcast.

 Well, he's got a plan now.

-And still not a piece of legislation.
+And it's still not a piece of legislation.

-There's just a bunch of outline and overview things.
+It's just a bunch of outline and overview things.

 Gave every speech, but didn't outline them, so I got an F. Should have called the course outline 101.

-Well, Obama obviously passed it because he's got an outline here proposal.
+Well, Obama obviously passed it because he's got an outline here, proposal.

 Let me go through some of this stuff for you.